 People have the same basic needs at any age: to explore, have fun, learn, and live life to the fullest.
-Senior living activities do much more than just pass the time.
+Activities for assisted living residents do much more than just pass the time.
 They help seniors lead healthier, happier lives.

 Assisted living communities offer a variety of activities to suit residents’ varying abilities and interests.
-Here are some of the top ways A Place for Mom’s partner communities help seniors stay active.
+Here are some of the top ways assisted living communities help seniors stay active.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Lifelong learning is crucial to feeling energized and interested in life.
-Workshops and classes in senior living communities include:
+Workshops and classes in senior living communities often include the following:

 Dancing remains ever-popular at senior communities and is a daily event for most.
 Dancing is not only fun, but it helps keep residents fit.
 Plus, it’s an excellent social opportunity.